paulscode/windows_wsl_lightning/README.md

 > wsl --install
 - Reboot
 ## STEP 3: Look up IP Addresses for WSL (Ubuntu) and Windows
-- In the task bar, search for and launch the "Ubuntu" App
+- In the task bar, search for and launch the "Ubuntu" app
 - Enter a username and password when prompted (may be different than your Windows username and password)
 - Wait for the command prompt to finish loading
 - Execute the following command, and wite down the results as "WSL IP Address":